 Here are some examples of different types of income-producing real estate:

 - Time-Shares (be careful here, it may or may not, depending on the type)

 If this seems complicated and you don’t know where to start or don’t believe you have enough, REITs, as I mentioned above, are a great way to get into the real estate investment market at an affordable “entry fee”.

 You don’t have to worry about doing all of the hard work of analyzing, researching, and managing the properties.
 You eventually should work to get “hard real estate”.

-Non-tradable REITs are less liquid, but can be a good solution to avoid emotional investing.
-For more information on non-tradable REITs, you can register for our 4-STEP course that explains in greater detail how these type of investments can help you:
+Non-tradable REITs are less liquid but can be a good solution to avoid emotional investing.

 - Diversify your portfolio and historically reduced risk without sacrificing returns